Does a Jew Belong in Israel? MAR 2023

 When I first arrived, my parents had a bet.
 My step-father bet I’d move back within a year.
 My mom bet I’d find a partner and stay forever.
 They ended up both being right, in a way.

+We flew to the United States to meet each others families in September of 2023.
+I started looking for an unfurnished apartment to fill with my life in waiting, and had collected all the paperwork I'd need to formally make the move.
 Concurrently, with renewed hope and a vision for my future, I had begun working on a new project.
-Increasingly, the project consumed my time and energy, and I was getting close to have the conviction to fully commit to building it into a company.
+Increasingly, the project consumed my time and energy, and I was getting close to have the conviction to fully commit to building it into a company, and doing it in Tel Aviv.

 Unfortunately, life had different plans.
 We didn’t go back to Israel together, and I ultimately didn’t go back at all.
 When the war started, I was so thankful that we were both safely in the United States.
 But Survivor's guilt consumed us both.
 Her, as someone who had served in the military and built a substantial life there, and me because I had the privilege of continuing my life largely uninterrupted.